One of the biggest problems in the golf car repair industry is mis-diagnosing. Let’s analyze the symptoms of why this happens in the industry.

 Don’t be afraid to ask how much experience the techs have at your favorite shop or potential new service provider.
 Be mindful that experience and OEM training for your make is of the utmost importance.

 A good service shop will typically give you bad parts back or show them to you and give you the option to keep them or not.
 A knowledgeable technician will be able to show you what and how a part may have failed.
-Overall, it is important to ensure proper parts are being replaced.
+Overall, it is important to ensure proper parts are being replaced, whether you are looking at having club car parts or some other brand parts like tomberlin golf cart parts are being installed.
 The same thing can happen at automotive shops too.
 Lastly, take a look at your bill.
 Ask questions about things you do not understand.
 Reputable shops will be able to explain everything clearly for you.

 Remember this, engage your critical thinking skills to ensure you are getting the highest quality care you can to avoid repeat repairs and misdiagnosis.
 And sometimes, better repair may cost more, however peace of mind is priceless.